skoobasteeve/nextcloud-infra/README.md

 ### Terraform

 The Terraform files in this repo will create a Hetzner Cloud server instance complete with a firewall and attached block storage volume.
-In addition, it will create a DNS A record in Porkbun that reflects the server's public IP address.
+In addition, it will create a DNS "A" record in Porkbun that reflects the server's public IP address.
 After creation, the instance will be available via SSH at the domain name you specified in your `.tfvars` file.

 1. Create a `terraform.tfvars` file in the `terraform` directory.
 This should contain values for all variables defined in `vars.tf`.
-2. Create a *.conf file to intialize the S3 backend.
+2. Create a `backend.s3.conf` file to intialize the S3 backend.
 This should contain values for `bucket`, `access_key`, and `secret_key`.
 3. Initialize the terraform folder:
     ``` shell
     cd terraform